Severn Stoke

 Severn Stoke is an English village and civil parish in the Malvern Hills District, in the south of the county of Worcestershire, alongside the A38 trunk road.
 It had a population of 611 in 2011.

 History

-In 1996 a hoard of 18 silver Saxon pennies were found near Severn Stoke.
+In 1996 a hoard of 18 silver Saxon pennies was found near Severn Stoke.

 Severn Stoke was within the bounds of the Royal forest of Horewell during the medieval period.
 The woodlands were mostly removed around the time of the Civil War.

 Severn Stoke War Memorial at the corner of Ham Lane and Church is a Grade II listed monument in the form of a Classical obelisk in Portland stone, unveiled in 1920.
 It lists 14 servicemen who died in the First World War, 82 others who served abroad, and 15 who served at home.